codahale/veil-java/README.md

 which is indistinguishable from random noise by an attacker.
 Unlike e.g. GPG messages, Veil messages contain no metadata or format details which are not encrypted.
 As a result, a global passive adversary would be unable to gain any information from a Veil message beyond traffic analysis.
 Messages can be padded with random bytes to disguise their true length.
-It uses PBKDF2-HMAC-SHA-512/256 for key derivation, AES-256-CTR for confidentiality, HMAC-SHA512/256 for authentication, X448 for key agreement, and SHA-512/256 for integrity.
+It uses HKDF-SHA-512/256 for key derivation, AES-256-CTR for confidentiality, HMAC-SHA512/256 for authentication, X448 for key agreement, and SHA-512/256 for integrity.

-(I'd like to have used HKDF, but Java doesn't include it.)

 All encrypted packets consist of a 16-byte salt, a 16-byte nonce, an arbitrary number of bytes of data encrypted with AES-256-CTR, and a 32-byte HMAC-SHA512/256 digest of the length of any authenticated data as a 32-bit big-endian integer, any authenticated data, and the ciphertext.
-PBKDF2-HMAC-SHA-512/256 is used with the salt, the key, and 1024 iterations to produce 64 bytes of derived data, the first 32 bytes of which are used as the AES key and the second 32 bytes of which are used as the HMAC key.
+HKDF-SHA-512/256 is used with the salt, the key, and 1024 iterations to produce 64 bytes of derived data, the first 32 bytes of which are used as the AES key and the second 32 bytes of which are used as the HMAC key.

 A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte session key, the number of total headers, the length of the plaintext message, and a